Matsubara Naoko

-Matsubara Naoko RCA (松原 直子) is a Japanese-Canadian artist.
+Matsubara Naoko RCA (松原 直子) is a Japanese-Canadian print-maker.

 Life and work

 Matsubara graduated from the Kyoto University of Applied Arts in 1960.
 She then pursued an MFA in the School of Fine Arts at the Carnegie Mellon University in Pittsburgh on a Fulbright Travel Grant, and since then has traveled extensively and taught at the Pratt Institute in Brooklyn—a rare distinction for a Japanese woman.
 She also studied one year at the Royal College of Art, London.
 Currently she lives and works in Oakville, Canada.